Why Intelligent Couples Keep Repeating the Same Argument

 People begin losing contact.

-They lose contact with themselves.
-With the other person.
 With what is actually happening between them.

 And once that happens, the same argument begins to unfold again.